congruence-engine/experimenting-wikidata/wikidata_tutorial.md

 # Wikidata Tutorial - Congruence Engine

 ## Overview
-This brief tutorial outlines steps taken by the Congruence Engine team to upload batches of museum objects and related terms to Wikidata.
+This tutorial outlines steps taken by the Congruence Engine team to upload batches of museum objects and related terms to Wikidata.
 It is intended for museum professionals and other researchers interested in making their collections more linkable and accessible, in line with the principles of Linked Open Data.

 ## What is Wikidata?